MIDWEST

 The Inn at Black Star Farms

-Day One: Settling in to Michigan’s Mitten
+Day One: Settling Into the Mitten

 Dinner that night was at Fischer’s Happy Hour Tavern, a cozy spot that locals visit for fresh perch and whitefish.
 The nautical-themed dining room was filled with families, and I could imagine Batali sitting in the back corner, enjoying a plate of fish and chips while going unnoticed by the crowd.
 The vibe was casual, and the food was fresh—exactly the kind of place where a celebrity chef might escape for a low-key meal.
 I opted for the whitefish, pan-seared and buttery, served with just a squeeze of lemon and a side of slaw.
 If Batali had been here before, I could see why he’d return.